-The Undergraduate University Division (UUD) provides academic advising primarily for freshmen (0-27 credits) and sophomores (28-55 credits) and is the primary advising unit for No Preference/Exploratory students.
-UUD also serves as the Assistant Dean for all freshmen and sophomores who are members of a residental college.
+The Undergraduate University Division (UUD) provides academic advising primarily for freshmen (0-27 credits) and sophomores (28-55 credits) and is the primary advising unit for No-Preference/Exploratory students.
+UUD also serves as the Assistant Dean for all freshmen and sophomores who are NOT members of a residental college.
 UUD academic advisors are available to help students make informed decisions about their major exploration, academics policies and procedures.
 The advisors will assist students in identifying support services that can help them achieve academic success.

 Taking an active role in the advising process:

 - See an academic advisor at least once each semester.
 You can schedule an appointment or take advantage of walk-in hours.

 - Think about what you would like to get out of your advising session